aidenwallis/customapi/README.md

 1. Any new endpoints should have a unit test written alongside them.
 1. You ensure that the code you write runs within the Docker setup we provide, and that there isn't some weird platform dependency.
 1. If you do clone this repo and run a version of this on your own, please link back to this repo.
+1. Any new endpoints or behaviour added **must** be reflected in the docs repo (found [here](https://github.com/aidenwallis/customapi-docs)), please link to the pull request you made on the docs repo whenever you PR a feature, so we can check it out.
+This project has huge emphasis on documentation.